theias/ias_package_shell/README.md

 ### "Supported" "Packaging" Systems

 Both "supported" and "packaging" are in quotes for a couple of reasons.
-Because the system package system agnostic, some people would debate what exactly a "package system" is.
+Some people would debate what exactly a "package system" is.
 Also, "supported" here means that it generally melds well with it.

 Out-of-the box, these systems work:

 * RPM
 * Debian

-#### Programming Language Package Systems
+#### Builds for Programming Language Package Systems

 Many programming languages assume that if you're building a module (or a package or whatever) that the repo is completely dedicated to it.